-- Effectively apply a variety of programming languages, programming paradigms, operating systems, networks, and software development tools. - 2.
-Anticipate complexities and problems involved in the development of large software systems. - 3.
-Analyze requirements, design software that satisfies those requirements, and implement that software. - 4.
-Analyze problems using ideas of problem complexity, models of computation, and decidability. - 5.
-Design algorithms using a variety of paradigms. - 6.
-Analyze algorithms in terms of correctness as well as time and space efficiency. - 7.
-Communicate effectively, both verbally and in writing. - 8.
-Evaluate and discuss the legal, social, and ethical aspects of significant events that arise in the computing industry. - Identify resources for determining legal and ethical practices in other countries as they apply to computing and software engineering. - 10.
-Collaborate effectively in small teams. - 11.
-Interact professionally with colleagues or clients located abroad and overcome challenges that arise from geographic distance, cultural differences, and multiple languages in the context of computing and software engineering. - 12.
-Explain the impact of globalization on computing and software engineering. - 13.
-Recognize the need for, and engage in, lifelong learning. - 14.
-Identify scalable solutions to problems and analyze the scalability of existing solutions under a variety of constraints.
+- 1. Effectively apply a variety of computing resources, programming languages, programming paradigms, operating systems, networks, and software development tools - 2.
+Anticipate complexities and problems involved in the development of large computing systems - 3.
+Analyze requirements, design computing systems that satisfy those requirements, and implement that system - 4.
+Analyze problems and design solutions using ideas of problem complexity, models of computation, decidability, and scalability - 5.
+Analyze algorithms in terms of correctness, as well as time and space efficiency - 6.
+Evaluate and discuss the legal, social, and ethical aspects of significant events that arise in the field of computing both domestically and internationally - 7.
+Interact effectively with colleagues and clients located abroad and overcome challenges that arise from geographic distance, cultural differences, and multiple languages - 8.
+Communicate effectively, both orally and in writing - 9.
+Collaborate effectively in teams - 10.
+Recognize the need for, and engage in, lifelong learning - 11.
+Understand the structure and functionality of modern computer systems - 12.
+Live and work in the computing field in a country other than their native country - 13.
+Demonstrate proficiency in a second language that allows them to interact effectively with colleagues and clients in their field